GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

-    mechanism to instantiate abstract values with concrete implamentations: this might be useful for testing abstract theories, implementing language primitives or, more generally, providing a foregin function interface to Cryptol.
+    mechanism to instantiate abstract values with concrete implamentations: this might be useful for testing abstract theories, implementing language primitives or, more generally, providing a foreign function interface to Cryptol.

   2. The ability to parametrize modules by types and values.
 This feature is similar to the first in that from the point of view of a module,